2pm to 5pm Club Programming

 - Healthy Habits – Instructional activities that help youth learn about nutritious foods, how to read nutrition labels and promotes physical activity.

-- All Stars – Introduces youth to a variety of physical activity games and sports while promoting exercise and teamwork.
+- Triple Play – Introduces youth to a variety of physical activity games and sports while promoting exercise and teamwork.